Feature Articles - Housing

 Rebecca Blocker, MS, HHS, Housing and Environmental Design Specialist, University of Missouri Extension

 You can save water and energy, help the environment and keep money in your pocket with a few simple changes to use water more efficiently.
-WaterSense — an Environmental Protection Agency (EPA) program that seeks to protect the future of our nation’s water supply — estimates the average American household spends up to $500 per year on water and sewer bills.
-A few easy changes could save you about $170 per year.
+WaterSense — an Environmental Protection Agency (EPA) program that seeks to protect the future of our nation’s water supply — estimates the average family spends more than $1,00 per year on water costs.
+A few easy changes could save you about $300 per year.

 One of the easiest ways to save water is to install water-efficient products.
 The EPA WaterSense label helps you select water-efficient faucets, showerheads and toilets that are independently certified to use at least 20 percent less water and perform as well as, or better than, less efficient products.

 WaterSense offers the following facts and simple steps to help you

 start saving water.
 It’s as easy as check, twist and replace.